0glabs/0g-doc/docs/build-with-0g/compute-network/provider.md

 1. **Register the Service**

-   The compute network currently supports `chatbot` services, with plans to support additional types.
+   The compute network currently supports `chatbot` services.
+Additional services are in the pipeline to be released soon.

    ```bash
    curl -X POST http://127.0.0.1:3080/v1/service \